“My daughter seems distant.” or “My son wants nothing to do with me. It seems like my efforts at connecting just push him further away!”

 3 years later and a beautiful lunch date

 After reflecting on that day from just a few short years ago, I couldn’t help but smile all the way through our lunch.
-During our conversation, Greta felt fully at ease and shared with me about her friends at school, her thoughts of the future and her favorite activities.
+During our conversation, Greta felt entirely at ease and shared with me about her friends at school, her thoughts about the future, and her favorite activities.

-We laughed about things that Daddy and her little brother did and discussed plans for the evening.
+We laughed about things Daddy and her little brother did and discussed plans for the evening.
 She very openly told me how much she enjoyed spending time together, and I told her how glad I was that she requested this lunch date.
-As we walked out to the car, holding hands, conversation still going strong, I was overwhelmed with joy and gratitude.
-Through many hours of prayer and perseverance I had discovered how to unlock the treasures of my precious little girl’s heart!”
+As we walked out to the car, holding hands, the conversation still going strong, I was overwhelmed with joy and gratitude.
+Through many hours of prayer and perseverance, I had discovered how to unlock the treasures of my precious little girl’s heart!

 Even if your child wants nothing to do with you, don’t give up

 What a great story of how persistence pays off.
 We actually got the above letter from Diane almost ten years ago!
 So what’s happened since then?
 Did that sweet connection fade in the teen years?
 Not at all.
 Greta experienced some stress in high school, but she was deeply connected with her mom, which greatly helped her get through it all.
 She has graduated from college and thoroughly enjoys being with her family.